Multiscale reverse-time-migration-type imaging using the dyadic parabolic decomposition of phase space

 The structure of the inverse scattering procedure is summarized in Algo. \ref{tab:rtcim}.
-Note that in the evaluation of the partial images $\Delta^*$ and $\tilde\Delta^*$, we can gather the incident angles $\eta(y^*;\nu,k;n_s,n_p)$ of the reverse time continued wave field, which we can, for instance, use for monitoring scattering angles, see Section \ref{sec:angle}.
+Note that in the evaluation of the partial images $\Delta^*$ and $\tilde\Delta^*$, we can gather the incident angles $\eta(y^*;\nu,k;n_s,n_p)$ of the reverse-time continued wave field, which we can, for instance, use for monitoring scattering angles as illustrated in Section \ref{sec:angle}.